smashali/Contacting-Aaron/README.md

 I am Mashood Ali, a web developer based in India.

+I tried to contact you through email and on linkedin but you haven't replied.
+I have only left with this means to contact you.

 Actually I am looking to either buy your domain name die(DOT)net or to take it on monthly lease.
 On lease basis, the domain will remain with you and I will pay you on monthly basis for using it.

 I am intending to make die(DOT)net a more helpful guide website for developers and coders.